 Cash accounting adds that revenue to the books after 60 days when the cash is in the bank.
 Accrual accounting counts the revenue after 30 days when the invoice has been sent but before there is cash in hand.

 Accrual accounting enables you to see your company’s real-time financial health.
 The downside to this method, however, is the fact that you are accounting for cash that is not yet available.
 This can be problematic if you are experiencing short-term cash flow gaps.
-Check out our blog on cash flow management for small businesses to learn how to handle such situations.

 Cash accounting only looks at what is coming and going at any given point while accrual accounting provides better insight into your business’ fiscal standing.
 Fortunately, many accounting systems (Quicken, QuickBooks) for small businesses are equipped to provide accrual calculations so the business owner does not need to understand all the ins and outs.